k-man-null/fluffy-memory/README.md

 ## DEPLOYMENT

+** For session cookies to work, remember to set session affinity **

 # 1. Create a GCLOUD project
 # 2. Create a Firebase Project associated with the GCLOUD project
 # 3. Create a Firestore Database